eduardo-w-bandeira/databarn/README.md

 class Line(Seed):

     number: int = Field(key=True, auto=True)
-        # type is int, so DataBarn will be check it for validity
+        # type is int, so DataBarn will check it for validity
         # key => primary key [optional]
         # auto => Barn will assigned automatically with an incrementing number